 WHERE'S HOT IN MARCH?

-If you want to know where's hot in March, the balmy Balearic Island of Menorca is your answer.
-After only a short flight from the UK, Menorca holidays will whisk you far away from the stresses and strains of everyday life.
-This charming little island offers spectacular scenery, beautiful beaches and fabulous food.
-While March isn’t high season, it's the perfect time to visit if you're after a more secluded holiday as the island will be peaceful and the beaches, splendidly spacious.
+If you want to know where is hot in March, the balmy Balearic Island of Menorca is your answer.
+With a short haul flight from the UK, Menorca holidays are a popular beach destination for families who want a splash-tastic getaway full of fun in the sun - plus the resort's year-round temperatures mean you can visit whenever you fancy.
+This charming island offers a medley of natural beauty from its coastline to its countrysides, upbeat cities, fantastic shopping and delicious food.
+While March isn’t high season, it's the perfect time to visit if you're after a more secluded holiday, since the island will be peaceful and the beaches, splendidly spacious.

-We've got fantastic deals on all of our March holidays, so you can indulge in a little R&R without breaking the bank.
+We've got fantastic deals on all of our March holidays, so you can indulge in a spontaneous spring getaway without spending big.

 Find out when's best to travel to other destinations every month of the year, with our handy holiday calendar.